Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Stripe geometry, square and triangular lattices

 We recall that in reality, the interface has a finite width in the $y$ direction, set by the correlation length $\xi$.
 At a distance much larger than $\xi$ from the interface, bulk phases coincide with the two equilibrium ones minimizing the free energy defined below.
-We will adopt a continuous field-theoretic approach that is valid provided that $\xi/a \gg 1$.
-In other words, the temperature $T<T_c$ must be close enough to $T_c$.
-More precisely~\cite{Baxter82}